Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

-Safety mechanisms in large models are crucial for preventing harmful or unintended behaviors.
-These mechanisms may involve modifications to the model's architecture or the integration of external monitoring systems.
-This section explores the open challenges in developing robust defense solutions.
+Safety mechanisms in large models are essential for preventing harmful or unintended behaviors.
+These safeguards can include architectural modifications or the integration of external monitoring systems.
+This section discusses the open challenges in building robust and effective defense solutions.